Time 107.5: History

 The station was run out of Lambourne House, Romford and its transmitter was located on the roof.

 Active FM was bought by UKRD Group which later ran the station as Soul City FM.
+Soul City was then acquired by the London Media Company, a subdivision of the Sunrise Radio Group in April 2004, resulting in a format and name change to Time.

-Time FM was the third name used by the station and was re-branded along with a format change from Soul City when it then became known as Time 107.5 FM in 2004.
-It was adopted when the company was acquired by the London Media Company, a subdivision of the Sunrise Radio Group.
+From June 2009 until April 2012, weekends on Time FM were produced by Centreforce as Centreforce Sessions, with shows and DJs including Jumping Jack Frost, Artful Dodger, Soul Syndicate (Peter P, Chris Phillips), Matt Jam Lamont, and Mr Buzzhard.
+A change of management at Time FM saw the relationship parting company.

-In January 2014, Time 107.5 LTD entered administration, along with its sister stations, Time 106.6, Sunrise Radio and Kismat Radio.
-On 4 February 2014, they were acquired for an estimated £2m by Lyca Media II Ltd, a subdivision of Lycamobile.
-The station retained its branding as 'Time 107.5FM'.
+In January 2014, Time entered administration, along with its sister stations, Time 106.6, Sunrise Radio and Kismat Radio.
+On 4 February 2014, they were acquired for an estimated £2m by Lyca Media, a subdivision of Lycamobile.

 In 2024, the station celebrated its 20th anniversary under the brand of Time FM.